-Because you can change a view's DO property, and shareable DOs cannot have nonshareable sub-DOs or siblings, situations can occur in which the build tool must convert nonshareable DOs into shareable DOs.
+Because you can change a view's DO property and shareable DOs cannot have nonshareable sub-DOs or siblings, situations can occur in which the build tool must convert nonshareable DOs into shareable DOs.

 For example, you set your view's DO property to nonshareable DOs, and then perform a build, creating nonshareable DOs.
-You then set your view's DO property to shareable DOs, and perform another build.
+You then set your view's DO property to shareable DOs and perform another build.
 The build tool determines that it can reuse some of the nonshareable DOs created in the first build to create shareable DOs in the second.
 It converts the nonshareable DOs to shareable DOs and reuses them.

-4.10 Displaying VOB Disk Space Usage for Derived Objects
+4.11 Displaying VOB Disk Space Usage for Derived Objects

 The dospace command and the ClearCase Administration Console report VOB disk space usage for shared derived objects.
-For more information, see the dospace reference page and Administering ClearCase.
+For more information, see the dospace reference page and the Administrator's Guide for Rational ClearCase.

-4.11 Deleting Derived Objects
+4.12 Deleting Derived Objects